 1. Our Drinking Water Is Safe

-2. Water Service Will Not Be Terminated for Non-Payment due to Financial Difficulty Directly Resulting from the Current COVID-19 Crisis.
+2. Financial Difficulty Directly Resulting from the Current COVID-19 Crisis.

-To ease the stress of this rapidly changing situation, effective immediately, water service will not be terminated for nonpayment of customer bills due to financial difficulty directly resulting from the current COVID-19 crisis.
-In addition, customers who are facing these hardships and contact us at 831-475-8500 option 3 to make payment arrangements, will not be charged late fees.
+Customers who are facing financial hardships and contact us at 831-475-8500 option 3 to make payment arrangements will not be charged late fees.
 These temporary policies will remain in effect until further notice.
 Customers are still responsible for their water bills, and once the current public health crisis has passed, normal policies will be restored.
 For our customers who can continue with their prompt payments, it is greatly appreciated and helpful during this time.

 3. We’re maintaining social distancing while still providing water service 24/7.